5 Creative Apartment Leasing Ideas Your Competitors Are Already Using

 Touch screens in your lobby are inviting and engaging to both prospects and tenants, but you can take your touch screen content a bit further with interactive site plans that show real-time availability.

-An interactive site plan lets users explore your community by each floor, selecting between floor plates to view available units.
+A stacking plan lets users explore your community by each floor, selecting between floor plates to view available units.
 Here’s an example of one in action:

 4. Spruce up your empty model units with virtual staging